Residue current approach to Ehrenpreis-Malgrange type theorem for linear differential equations with constant coefficients and commensurate time lags: Residue currents and integral formulae

-\begin{prf} (1) This follows immediately from Proposition \ref{intrep} since $g^\prime\wedge g$ is a weight.\\ (2) In this case, both sides of the equation are holomorphic so we have the equation even across $Z$ by identity theorem. \end{prf}
+\begin{prf} Part (1) follows immediately from Proposition \ref{intrep} since $g^\prime\wedge g$ is a weight.
+To see Part (2) notice that in this case, both sides of the equation (\ref{DivisionFormula}) are holomorphic so we have the equation even across $Z$ by the identity theorem. \end{prf}

 Remember that we assumed $f_1$ is generically surjective in the argument above.
-We can, however, exclude this assumption when $\phi\in E_0$ is already in the image of $f_1$.
-It goes as follows.
-Again, we consider the complex (C).
-We can extend this to another generically exact complex in a neighbourhood of each point by the following proposition.\\ \begin{prop} Let $X$ be a Stein manifold, and $K$ be a holomorphically convex subset of $X$.
-If $\mathcal{M}$ is a coherent $\mathcal{O}_X$ module on a neighbourhood of $K$, it can be embedded into a generically exact complex of the folowing type in a neighbourhood of $K$:
+However, this assumption is not necessary.
+We shall see that we anyway can get a representation of $\phi$ as soon as it belongs to the image of $f_1$.
+To this end, we again consider the complex (\ref{NonSurjSeq}).
+We can extend this to another generically exact complex in a neighbourhood of each point by the following proposition.\\ \begin{prop} Let $X$ be a Stein manifold, and $K$ be a holomorphically convex compact subset of $X$.
+If $\mathcal{M}$ is a coherent $\mathcal{O}_X$-module on a neighbourhood of $K$, it can be embedded into a generically exact complex of the folowing type in a neighbourhood of $K$:

 where $\mathcal{E}$ is a locally free sheaf in a neighbourhood of $K$. \end{prop}